mahabalaraju/system-design-notes/basics/oops-notes.md

 1. Single         A → B
 2. Multilevel     A → B → C
 3. Hierarchical   A → B, A → C
-4. Multiple       ❌ Not supported with classes
+4. Multiple       ❌ Not supported with classes  A + B → C
                   ✅ Supported with interfaces
 ```